wp-plugins/utubevideo-gallery/readme.txt

 Yes the video player size can be set in the 'General Settings' section in the settings page.

+= How do I change older videos into the new square thumbnail type? =

+Just go to edit the video in question: edit the thumbnail type and save changes.

 == Screenshots ==

 1. A gallery embedded on a page showing the videos in an album